rlbaker/fn/README.md

 ### `Reduce`

-Applies a function against an accumulator and each element in the array (from left to right) to reduce it to a single output value.
+Applies a function to an accumulator and each element in the slice (from left to right) to reduce it to a single output value.

 ```go
 input := []int{1, 2, 3, 4, 5}